tgc-bot/FourAcesContracts/Membership.md

 3. Chips MUST NOT be possessed by any person that has not agreed to this Contract.
-Any person that attempts to do so MUST first agree to this Contract and its Terms, fully and completely to the extent necessary to protect the Casino and its operations.
+Any person that attempts to do so MUST first agree to this Contract and its Terms, fully and completely to the extent necessary to protect the Casino, its operations, and the chips.

 4. In the scenario of play, a Member MAY allow another individual to possess or otherwise hold their chips.
-In this case, the Member SHALL first disclose to Management exactly how many, and which type, of chips, are to be held by this Member.
+In this case, the Member SHALL first disclose to The Council exactly how many, and which type, of chips, are to be held by this Member.

-    1. In the circumstance where Management is not informed, the Casino takes zero responsibilities and offers no assistance or insurance on those chips – Management MAY consider such chips to be in the possession of whoever indeed possesses them, even if an agreement was made (but of course, was not disclosed to Management)
+    1. In the circumstance where The Council is not informed, the Casino takes zero responsibilities and offers no assistance or insurance on those chips – The Council MAY consider such chips to be in the possession of whoever indeed possesses them, even if an agreement was made (but of course, was not disclosed to The Council)

 ## IV: Privacy and Data Policy